Forest Grove, Oregon – Overview & Fast Facts

 Forest Grove is located near a number of scenic areas, including Tillamook State Forest, as well as Henry Hagg Lake, and Forest Grove District State Forest.
 In town, the historic Forest Theater is a big attraction, as are the beautiful, old buildings of Pacific University.

 With a convenient location near Beaverton and Portland, affordable home prices, and a bright economic future, Forest Grove is becoming very popular in Oregon.
 Is it the right place for you?
-Decide for yourself, with this helpful overview!
+Decide for yourself!